 There is a promise of mercy stored, For the lowly and meek of heart.

-"My yoke is easy, my burden light, Then come unto me for rest;"
+"My yoke is easy, my burden light, stored.
+For the wounded and wearied breast.

-These are the words of promise stored.
+Then come unto me for rest:" These are the words of promise